TheJacksonLaboratory/Spoti-find/readme.md

 ### Option 2: Using Miniforge3 (conda-forge channel)

-This method is compliant with your organization's allowed environment policies.
+This method is compliant with JAX's allowed environment policies.

 **Step 1: Install Miniforge3**